 This recipe caught my eye because it calls for things that are actually growing in my garden right now — cherry tomatoes, cucumbers, parsley, onions, and garlic.
 The dressing is light and flavorful, giving the vegetables a great kick.
 For a new spin on the old Gyro, try scooping this salad into warm pita bread, along with grilled chicken or beef.
 Mmmm.

 The original recipe called for straining the tomatoes and cooking the juice to create the base for the dressing.
 Straining and cooking are two things I do my best to avoid in the summertime so I simplified the directions as well as the ingredient list.

-This is a basic vinaigarette dressing that would be great on any salad.
-In true Greek form, the orginal recipe also called for Kalamata olives.
+This is a basic vinaigrette dressing that would be great on any salad.
+In true Greek form, the original recipe also called for Kalamata olives.
 I cheaped out and bought black olives instead.
 Then I zoned out and bought chopped olives.
-Some of my greatest recipes are created by rushing through the grocery store with two small children in tow.
+Some of my greatest recipes are created by rushing through the grocery store with small children in tow.
 At least that’s my excuse.